robusta-dev/robusta/docs/configuration/ai-analysis.rst

 Holmes Toolsets
 -------------------------------------

-Holmes allows you to define tools that enhance its functionality by enabling additional tools to run Kubernetes commands or other tasks.
+Holmes allows you to define integrations (toolsets) that fetch data from external sources.
+This data will be automatically used in investigations when relevant.

 Default Toolsets in Holmes
 --------------------------
-Holmes comes with a set of default toolsets that provide tools out-of-the-box.
-Some of these toolsets are enabled by default such as interacting with Kubernetes resources, or fetching logs and metrics.
+Holmes comes with a set of builtin toolsets.
+Most of these toolsets are enabled by default, such as toolsets to read Kubernetes resources and fetch logs.
+Some builtin toolsets are disabled by default and can be enabled by the user by providing credentials or API keys to external systems.
-Full list can be found `here <https://github.com/robusta-dev/holmesgpt/tree/master/holmes/plugins/toolsets>`_
+The full list can be found `here <https://github.com/robusta-dev/holmesgpt/tree/master/holmes/plugins/toolsets>`_

-By default, any of the toolsets may be disabled.
-You can enable or disable them by modifying the ``generated_values.yaml`` file.
+You can enable or disable toolsets with the ``holmes.toolsets`` Helm value:

 .. code-block:: yaml
     enableHolmesGPT: true
     holmes:
-      additionalEnvVars:
-        - name: ROBUSTA_AI
-          value: "true"
       toolsets:
         kubernetes/logs:
-          enabled: false
+          enabled: false # disable the builtin kubernetes/logs toolset - e.g. if you want Holmes to only read logs from Loki instead (requires enabling a loki toolset)

 After making changes, apply them using Helm: